-Another goal is to increase the percentage of total CBCAP funding that supports evidence-based and evidenceinformed (EB/EI) child abuse prevention programs and practices.
+Another goal is to increase the percentage of total CBCAP funding that supports evidence-based and evidence-informed (EB/EI) child abuse prevention programs and practices.
 For CBCAP programs, evidence-based (EB) practice is defined as the integration of the best available research with child abuse prevention program expertise within the context of the child, family, and community characteristics, culture, and preferences.
 Some form of documented scientific evidence validates these approaches to prevention.
 This includes findings established through scientific research, such as controlled clinical studies; however, other methods of establishing evidence are also valid.

 Evidence-based practices may be considered "supported" or "well-supported," depending on the strength of the research design.
-(See the graphic on page 10.)
+(See the graphic on page 11.)

 States are encouraged to explore and consider implementing EB/EI programs and practices that have been shown to effectively address the unmet needs of their population based on the outcomes of their needs assessments.
 CBCAP leads are required to include information on EB/EI that have been implemented as part of their CBCAP programs.
-For more information, visit https://friendsnrc.org/evaluation/matrix-of-evidence-based-practice/.
+For more information, visit: Evidence-Based Practice in CBCAP | Friends NRC.